Tim Berra (American football)

-Timothy Thomas Berra (born September 23, 1951) is a former American football player who played for the Baltimore Colts in 1974.
+Timothy Thomas Berra (born September 23, 1951) is an American former professional football player who played for the Baltimore Colts in 1974.
 He is the son of Baseball Hall of Fame catcher Yogi Berra and the brother of former Major League Baseball (MLB) infielder Dale Berra.

+Early life

+Berra played football for Bordentown Military Institute, Bordentown, N.J. before attending UMass.

-College
+College career

 Berra played college football for the UMass Minutemen from 1970 to 1973.
 During his senior season, he set the school's single-season record for receiving yards with 922 and the single-season touchdown receiving record with 12.
 He also held the school record for most career receiving yards with 1,486.

-NFL
+Professional career

-Berra was drafted by the Baltimore Colts in the 17th round (421st overall) of the 1974 NFL Draft.
+Berra was selected by the Baltimore Colts in the 17th round (421st overall) of the 1974 NFL draft.
 He was signed by the Colts on February 10, 1974.

 He played in fourteen games for the Colts in 1974, primarily on special teams.
 He returned 16 punts for 114 yards and 13 kickoffs for 259 yards.

 The Colts released Berra on September 3, 1975.

-Later life
+Personal life

 As of May 2001, Berra resides in West Caldwell, New Jersey and is the president of LTD Enterprises, a company that handles business for his father.